6 Ways Your Workers Compensation Benefits Can Be Stopped – Even If You Have an Award

 Some folks assume that once they receive that magical Award from the Virginia Workers Compensation Commission, they are completely safe and have nothing to worry about.
 Not true!
 Yes, the Award is to protect benefits; however, if the insurance company can find a legitimate reason, they can still terminate (or attempt to terminate) your benefits.
 This is why it is important to contact the experienced Richmond workers’ comp lawyers at Injured Workers Law Firm today.
-Make sure to watch out for these:
+Make sure to watch out for these after a work injury:

-5) Quitting (lost wage benefits only).
-If the injured worker quits their job while they are off of work due to an injury or on a limited duty status, the insurance company does not have to pay lost wages to the injured worker once they have quit their job.
+Lost wage benefits only: If the injured worker quits their job while they are off of work due to an injury or on a limited duty status, the insurance company does not have to pay lost wages to the injured worker once they have quit their job.

-6) Gaps in Medical Treatment.
 If an injured worker has an Award of lifetime medical benefits but does not use them for a long period of time and then returns to the doctor for treatment, the doctor has to be able to say if the current symptoms the injured worker is experiencing are a result of the work place accident.
-If the doctor can’t make this connection (because he/she has not seen you in several years) workers compensation may not cover the treatment the doctor is recommending.
+If the doctor can’t make this connection (because he/she has not seen you in several years), workers’ compensation may not cover the treatment the doctor is recommending.
 Contact us today or give us a call at (804) 755-7755 to speak with our experienced and caring workers’ compensation lawyers in Richmond.